 Here’s a look at how to visit the Mutianyu Great Wall of China by public transport including entrance fees for 300 yuan / S$60 or less.
 Info and costs are based on my own experience.

-- Getting to Mutianyu by public transport
+- Getting from Beijing to Mutianyu by public transport

 - Total Cost and Itinerary